-In Rugby School, the handling of the ball was generally allowed․ And by the way, Rugby School is where the modern game of rugby was invented.
+In Rugby School, the handling of the ball was generally allowed․, and by the way, Rugby School is where the modern game of rugby was invented.

-The rules were accepted in most of Britain, but not everywhere.
+The rules were accepted in most of Britain but not everywhere.
 Some clubs – especially Sheffield clubs – retained their own football rules.

-The professionalization of soccer in Britain
+The Professionalization of Soccer in Britain

 According to Encyclopædia Britannica, industrialization and urbanization in Victorian Britain contributed to the development of modern soccer.
 Seeking new forms of leisure, many industrial workers became interested in this sport.

-A number of factors have also noticeably promoted the development of soccer in Britain:
+Several factors have also noticeably promoted the development of soccer in Britain: